DeisData/deisdata.github.io/shell/alter-dir/index.md

 filename.txt
 ```

 `mv -i` or `mv -interactive` must be used to make `mv` ask for confirmation before overwriting any existing file or directory with the same name as the second argument.
-(Otherwise, Beware!
+(Otherwise, beware!
 It will silently overwrite.)

 ## Copying directories and/or files